Last Updated on February 1, 2022 by Peter Wood

-Cut and paste have become the most common activities when we process photos and images.
-However, cut and paste in Photoshop is not as simple as we thought.
-Cutting and pasting multiple areas in batch, for example, is still a challenge for most amateur photographers.
+Cut and paste have become the most common activities when processing photos and images.
+However, cutting and pasting in Photoshop is not as simple as we thought.
+Cutting and pasting multiple areas in a batch, for example, is still a challenge for most amateur photographers.
 As a professional photo editor, Photoshop has powerful cut and paste features.
-If you still do not grasp these features, it is a waste of resource and time.
-Therefore, we will discuss cut and paste in Photoshop with detailed process from this article.
-Then you will realize that Photoshop is good at cut and paste.
+If you still do not grasp these features, it needs resources and time.
+Therefore, we will discuss cut and paste in Photoshop with a detailed process from this article.
+Then you will realize that Photoshop is good at cutting and pasting.

-If you have ever used Photoshop, you should know there are multiple paste options in “Edit” menu.
+If you have ever used Photoshop, you should know multiple paste options are in the Edit menu.
 So you have to understand the meanings of these options first.

 Paste: paste the selected area in a new layer.

-Paste In Place: paste pixels from clipboard in the same location on a new image.
+Paste In Place: paste pixels from the clipboard in the location on a new image.

 Paste Into or Paste Outside: paste the selected area as a layer mask.

-After understanding the different for cut and paste in Photoshop, we can start doing cut and paste task now.
+After understanding the difference between cut and paste in Photoshop, we can start doing the cut and paste task.

 Step 1: Select the area to cut and paste in Photoshop.
-You can use “Marquee” tool or “Lasso”.
-Located to “Edit” menu and choose “Cut”, or you can use hot key Ctrl + X on Windows or Command + X on Mac OS.
+You can use the Marquee tool or Lasso.
+Located to the Edit menu and choose Cut.
+Or you can use hotkey Ctrl + X on Windows or Command + X on Mac OS.

-Step 2: Click on “Paste” option in “Edit” menu, the selected area will paste to a new layer.
-Or you can press Alt on Windows or Option on Mac OS and drag the selected area to another image or layer.
+Step 2: Click on the Paste option in the Edit menu.
+The selected area will paste to a new layer.
+You can press Alt on Windows or Option on Mac OS.
+And drag the selected area to another image or layer.

-Step 3: If you cut and paste a selection to another image, you may have to adjust the resolution and resize the selected subject.
-And if you select nothing before cut and paste, the steps above will cut and paste in Photoshop the whole active layer.
+Step 3: If you cut and paste a selection to another image, you may adjust the resolution and resize the selected subject.
+And if you choose nothing before cutting and pasting, the steps above will cut and paste in Photoshop the whole active layer.

-Sometimes, you need to cut multiple subjects from active layer and paste on a new layer or another image.
-It will be a waste of time to select, cut and paste in Photoshop for them one by one.
-On the other hand, the feature of cut and paste multiple subjects in batch could help you to keep the subjects in the relative same locations.
+Sometimes, you need to cut multiple subjects from the active layer and paste them on a new layer or another image.
+It will be a waste of time to select, cut, and paste in Photoshop for them one by one.
+On the other hand, the feature of cutting and pasting multiple subjects in a batch could help you to keep the objects in relative locations.
 When it comes to the details, you can follow the steps below.

-Step 1: Utilize Marquee tool, Lasso tool or Magic Wand tool to select one subject in the active layer.
-After that you can hold down “Shift” to select other subjects one by one.
+Step 1: Utilize the Marquee, Lasso, or Magic Wand tool to select one subject in the active layer.
+After that, you can hold down Shift to select other objects one by one.

-Step 2: After selecting, navigate to ribbon and open “Edit” to select “Cut” or use hot key to save the selected subjects to clipboard.
+Step 2: After selecting, navigate to ribbon and open Edit to select Cut or use the hotkey to save the selected objects to the clipboard.

-Step 4: Then you will find out these subjects are pasted in the new place and keep the relative same locations to each other.
+Step 4: You will find out these subjects are pasted in the new place and keep the relative locations to each other.

 Step 5: Finally, you can resize the pasted subjects in Photoshop.
 That will not change their relative location.

-Photoshop uses layer to save all the activities, including cut and paste in Photoshop.
-It seems to make process complicated.
-Actually, the layer is useful when we edit photos and images within Photoshop.
+Photoshop uses a layer to save all the activities, including cut and paste in Photoshop.
+It seems to make the process complicated.
+The photo layer is helpful when we edit photos and images within Photoshop.
 Now we will explore another cut and paste feature, paste into and paste outside.
-The two options will add a new layer and layer mask on the picture.
+The two options will add a new layer and layer mask to the picture.
 That contains a layer thumbnail of the selected area.
-The new layer and layer mask are independent, so you can move each one freely.
+The new photo layer and layer mask are independent.
+So you can move each one freely.

 Step 1: Open the source image and destination image in Photoshop Select an area or multiple parts you want to cut and paste on the source image.

-Step 2: Click on “Cut” in “Edit” menu or use hot key to store the selected area to clipboard.
+Step 2: Click on Cut in the Edit menu or use the hotkey to store the selected area on the clipboard.

-Step 4:Select Move tool in tool bar and drag the mask to the destination image.
-You can move the mask until you get the satisfactory result.
+Step 4:Select Move the tool in the tool bar and drag the mask to the destination image.
+You can move the photo mask until you get a satisfactory result.

 Based on the analysis above, you must already grasp the cut and paste in Photoshop.
 As a professional photo editing program, you can achieve any editing task within Photoshop.
-Most people just utilize the simplest cut and paste command.
-But actually Photoshop provides more options related to cut and paste.
-You can cut and paste one area from source image to destination image or a new layer.
+Most people utilize the simple cut and paste command.
+But actually, Photoshop provides more options related to cutting and pasting.
+You can cut and paste one area from the source image to the destination image or a new layer.

-And Photoshop could also help you to cut and paste multiple subjects in batch.
+And Photoshop could also help you cut and paste multiple subjects in a batch.
 The other powerful cut and paste feature is Paste Into and Paste Outside.
-You can use the mask on other images and layers and edit the mask with painting tools.
-So you can see, Photoshop is powerful on cut and paste work.
-If you have any other query about how to cut and paste in Photoshop, you can feel free to leave a comment in the article.
+You can use the mask on other images and layers and edit the photomask with painting tools.
+As you can see, Photoshop is powerful in cut and paste work.
+If you have any other queries about cutting and pasting in Photoshop, you can feel free to leave a comment in the article.